-I have been living in Japan for a year and a half now.
-During my time here, I have seen so many stunning sights throughout the country.
+I lived in Japan for two years.
+During my time there, I saw so many stunning sights throughout the country.
 The autumn leaves in Kyoto, the snow sculptures in Sapporo, the lush green mountains in Miyagi…every season in Japan is gorgeous!
-BUT spring is absolutely my favorite, for one reason: cherry blossoms.
+BUT spring was absolutely my favorite, for one reason: cherry blossoms.

-As someone who has seen cherry blossoms in Japan in real life, I can confirm that yes, it’s quite true.
-Sakura season is glorious!
-Insert heart shaped eyes.
-Those photos you’ve seen online are not fake.
-Japan turns into a pink dream every spring and it’s a scene you would want to witness at least once in your life.
+Japan turns into a pink dream every spring and it’s a scene you truly have to witness at least once in your life.

 *This post contains affiliate links, which means, at no extra cost to you, I may earn a commission if you make a purchase.